Written 19th of October 2020, updated 11th of May 2021.

 Let's start with the image that builds your application.

-FROM golang:1.15-buster AS builder tells Docker to pull
+FROM golang:1.16-buster AS builder tells Docker to pull the offical

 WORKDIR /src sets the working directory to